Scruffy-Bearie/PyBer_Analysis/README.md

+# An Analysis of PyBer Data From Urban, Suburban and Rural Cities

 ## Overview
 A ridesharing company generally uses websites and/or mobile phone based applications to match passengers with private vehicles for hire that, unlike traditional taxis, can not be legally hailed from the street.
 Although ridesharing companies have been criticized for their potentially disruptive effect on existing taxi services, they have gained traction through also operating in the traditionally underserviced suburban and rural markets.
 The client for this project, a Python-based ridesharing company called “PyBer”, initially requested an analysis of their ridesharing data to examine the affordability of improving access to their services in underserviced neighborhoods.
 Upon examining the results of the aforementioned analysis, decision makers at PyBer requested further analysis to examine the relationship(s) between city type - urban, suburban and rural - and the number of drivers operating, the number of rides delivered and the total weekly fares collected.
 The following report represents an attempt to address these requests.